instaclustr/apache-kafka-client-metrics-reporter-plugin/README.md

    ```bash
     mvn clean package -Pkafka-4.0.0
    ```
 3. Copy the generated JAR file from the `target` directory to your Apache Kafka library path.
+The library path is typically the `libs` directory in your Kafka installation - `$KAFKA_HOME/libs/`
 4. Create a Yaml configuration file for the plugin.
 Below is an example configuration that pushes metrics to an OpenTelemetry Collector:
    ```yaml
    exporter: